 REDcard Benefits Review: Credit Card vs Debit Card

 I usually don’t write credit card reviews because their high interest rate tend to contribute to debt instead of getting you out of debt.
 But since I am all about saving money, the Target REDcard is an exception.
-Why? because of its benefits!
+Mainly because of its benefits!
 Most credit cards have benefits, but just because a credit card offers benefits, it doesn’t mean it is worth having.
 The Target credit card is different however.

 How does Target REDcard Work